ece362-purdue/proton-labs/lab2-interrupts/README.md

 ### Step 1: Read the datasheet

 Make sure you did the reading in Step 0.2, and then read the following sections of the RP2350 datasheet and answer the questions underneath.
+(3 points each)

 [Chapter 3.1.6: Doorbells](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#%5B%7B%22num%22%3A44%2C%22gen%22%3A0%7D%2C%7B%22name%22%3A%22XYZ%22%7D%2C115%2C147.15%2Cnull%5D)